DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-02-studio-update-april.md

 With most of the essentials out of the way, we are focusing our efforts on getting <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> ready for you all to playtest.
 After all, our community is most important to us and we can't wait to get your direct feedback on ONEiRA as soon as possible.

 In the meantime, I will spend more time on trying to get you all content that helps and delights you.
-I hope to kickstart our YouTube channel soon so we can show you the behind-the-scenes of ONEIRA and really dive deep into some of its features!
+Specifically, I want to kickstart our <a class="post-link" href="https://www.youtube.com/@DreamMatterLabs">YouTube channel</a> soon so we can show you the behind-the-scenes of <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a> and dive deep into some of its features!

 In case you’re interested, <a class="post-link" href="https://discord.gg/XAYvJhkkqE">join us on Discord</a> to stay up to date!